The short answer to that question is that it takes the body about seven to 10 days to detox from alcohol.

 In this phase, you can expect to experience anxiety, have trouble sleeping and just, in general, feel kind of blah.
 This period lasts can last for months, but most experts agree that the first three months after quitting drinking are the hardest.

-How to Make Alcohol Recovery Easier
+How to Make Recovery from Alcohol Addiction Easier

 There’s a reason why quality rehabs are often as long as 90 days.
 Sure, detox is behind you.
 But the long weeks of feeling listless and dull can be equally challenging,